lightward/mechanic-tasks/docs/auto-tag-customers-having-a-rolling-minimum-total-spend/README.md

 This task will also scan all customers on a nightly basis, and will run for a single customer every time a customer's order is paid or cancelled.

 Note: By default, Mechanic only scans the last 60 days of order history.
-To change this, [follow this tutorial](https://help.usemechanic.com/tutorials/enabling-read_all_orders).
+To change this, [enable the option in Mehanic's settings](https://learn.mechanic.dev/platform/shopify/read-all-orders#configuration).

 ## Installing this task